facebook/react-native/docs/GettingStarted.md

 - `Intel x86 Atom_64 System Image`
 - `Google APIs Intel x86 Atom_64 System Image`

-Next, select "SDK Tools" tab and check the box next to "Show Package Details" here as well.
+Next, select the "SDK Tools" tab and check the box next to "Show Package Details" here as well.
 Look for and expand the "Android SDK Build Tools" entry, then make sure that `Android SDK Build-Tools 23.0.1` is selected.

 Finally, click "Apply" to download and install the Android SDK and related build tools.